This page was last updated on: March 6, 2018

 Leather Cover £5

 These are designed for harvesting your willow.
 No two will be the same, but it will have a ? shape that allows you to easily cut individual or multiple rods with a simple pulling action.
-Please let me know if you would prefer a more or less open shape and I can pick one out for you
+Please let me know if you would prefer a more or less open shape and I can pick one out for you.
+Other hooked knives and sickles are also available, to no fixed pattern

 Used for cane work